-Several years after the CD was first introduced in the 1980's there have been other methods of storing and retrieving data.
-However, the most typical replacement for the CD today is DVD and Blu-ray discs.
-For even larger storage jump drives are also a popular replacement to the CD.
+Several years after the CD was introduced in the 1980s, other data storage methods were developed.
+However, today's most common replacement for the CD is DVD and Blu-ray discs.
+For larger storage, jump drives are also a popular replacement for the CD.

 How many times can a CD be played?

 If the CD is stored properly, it can be played hundreds of thousands of times without losing quality, wearing out, or not working.
 CDs that are not stored properly or have defects may experience CD rot over time, preventing the disc from working years after they're purchased.

 Do scratches on a CD prevent it from working?

 Severe or deep scratches can cause a CD to skip or stop working.
 However, minor scratches that occur over the life of using a disc will not damage the disc.